4.4 Volatility/Variance Modeling

 Figure 4.7 shows the volatility envelope computed via EWMAs of different memory.
 Whenever there is a large residual spike, the subsequent exponential decay of the volatility can be observed.

-4.4.3 GARCH modeling
+4.4.3 GARCH Modeling

 Heteroskedasticity is the technical term that refers to the phenomenon of a time-varying variance.
-The autoregressive conditional heteroskedasticity (ARCH) model is one of the earliest model to deal with heteroskedasticity and, in particular, the volatility clustering effect.
+The autoregressive conditional heteroskedasticity (ARCH) model is one of the earliest models to deal with heteroskedasticity and, in particular, the volatility clustering effect.

-The (linear) ARCH model of order \(q\), denoted by ARCH\((q)\), was proposed in 1982 by Engle18 (Engle, 1982) and it is defined as \[\begin{equation} \begin{aligned} \epsilon_t &= \sigma_t z_t\\ \sigma_t^2 &= \omega + \sum_{i=1}^q \alpha_i \epsilon_{t-i}^2, \end{aligned} \tag{4.13} \end{equation}\] where \(\epsilon_t\) is the innovation to be modeled, \(z_t\) is an i.i.d. random variable with zero mean and unit variance, \(\sigma_t\) is the slowly time-varying volatility envelope (expressed as a moving average of the past squared residuals), and the parameters of the model are \(\omega > 0\) and \(\alpha_1,\dots,\alpha_q \ge 0\).
+The (linear) ARCH model of order \(q\), denoted by ARCH\((q)\), was proposed by Engle (1982)18 and it is defined as \[\begin{equation} \begin{aligned} \epsilon_t &= \sigma_t z_t,\\ \sigma_t^2 &= \omega + \sum_{i=1}^q \alpha_i \epsilon_{t-i}^2, \end{aligned} \tag{4.13} \end{equation}\] where \(\epsilon_t\) is the innovation to be modeled, \(z_t\) is an i.i.d. random variable with zero mean and unit variance, \(\sigma_t\) is the slowly time-varying volatility envelope (expressed as a moving average of the past squared residuals), and the parameters of the model are \(\omega > 0\) and \(\alpha_1,\dots,\alpha_q \ge 0\).

-The (linear) GARCH model of orders \(p\) and \(q\), denoted by GARCH\((p,q)\), is \[\begin{equation} \begin{aligned} \epsilon_t &= \sigma_t z_t\\ \sigma_t^2 &= \omega + \sum_{i=1}^q \alpha_i \epsilon_{t-i}^2 + \sum_{j=1}^p \beta_j \sigma_{t-j}^2, \end{aligned} \tag{4.14} \end{equation}\] where now the parameters are \(\omega > 0\), \(\alpha_1,\dots,\alpha_q \ge0\), and \(\beta_1,\dots,\beta_p \ge0\) (one technical condition to guarantee stationarity is \(\sum_{i=1}^q \alpha_i + \sum_{j=1}^p \beta_j < 1\)).
+The (linear) GARCH model of orders \(p\) and \(q\), denoted by GARCH\((p,q)\), is \[\begin{equation} \begin{aligned} \epsilon_t &= \sigma_t z_t,\\ \sigma_t^2 &= \omega + \sum_{i=1}^q \alpha_i \epsilon_{t-i}^2 + \sum_{j=1}^p \beta_j \sigma_{t-j}^2, \end{aligned} \tag{4.14} \end{equation}\] where now the parameters are \(\omega > 0\), \(\alpha_1,\dots,\alpha_q \ge0\), and \(\beta_1,\dots,\beta_p \ge0\) (one technical condition to guarantee stationarity is \(\sum_{i=1}^q \alpha_i + \sum_{j=1}^p \beta_j < 1\)).
 This is formally an ARMA model on \(\epsilon_{t}^2\).
 The recursive component in \(\sigma_t\) allows the volatility to be more persistent in time.

 GARCH models require the appropriate coefficients to properly fit the data and this is typically done in practice via maximum likelihood procedures.
 Mature and efficient software implementations are readily available in most programming languages.19